 9. Reflection and re-authoring

-• The facilitator elicits stories that explain each element, externalizes problems (e.g., “the storm” rather than “you are broken”), explores unique outcomes (times when problems were resisted), and collaborates on meaning and next steps.
+• I then elicit stories that explain each element, externalize problems (e.g., “the storm” rather than “you are broken”), explore unique outcomes (times when problems were resisted), and collaborate on meaning and next steps.

 10. Closing & Linking

-• Link strengths on the tree to practical steps (e.g., trunk skills that can be used to reach branch goals).
-Optionally create a shared group tree or take home a copy.
+• Together, we link strengths on the picture to practical steps (e.g., trunk skills that can be used to reach branch goals).
+Optionally create a shared group picture or take home a copy.
 For groups, include communal rituals that honour stories.

 Therapeutic mechanisms: externalization, strengths amplification, meaning-making, social reconnection, cultural validation, and future orientation.
-The activity is deliberately adaptable — it can be single-session, brief series, or part of a longer therapy plan.
-Dulwich Centre+1
+The exercise is deliberately adaptable — it can be a single session, a brief series, or part of a more extended therapy plan.

-Combining the Tree of Life with Other Methods
+Combining the Tree of Life Exercise with Other Methods

-The Tree of Life pairs well with several therapeutic approaches:
+The Tree of Life exercise pairs well with several therapeutic approaches:

-• Narrative therapy — it’s rooted in narrative ideas; use narrative questions to deepen re-authoring.
-Narrative Therapy Centre
+• Narrative therapy is rooted in narrative ideas—sometimes referred to as Tree of Life Narrative Therapy —and uses narrative questions to deepen re-authoring.

-• Trauma-informed care — use it as a safe, low-arousal option before any trauma processing; it helps build resources first.
-CRS
+• Trauma-informed care: use it as a safe, low-arousal option before any trauma processing; it helps build resources first.

-• Art therapy & creative therapies — the drawing and metaphorical work fit naturally with art and music interventions.
-The Sprint Project
+• Art therapy & creative therapies: the drawing and metaphorical work align naturally with art and music interventions.

-• Group psychosocial interventions — used in schools, camps, or humanitarian responses to build collective resilience.
-CRS
+• Group psychosocial interventions: The Tree of Life Therapy activity is used in schools, camps, or humanitarian responses to build collective resilience.

 Practical tips for clinicians/facilitators